-A non-substantive program revision involves change(s) in one or more of the following:
+A non-substantive program revision involves change(s) in one or more of the following (Signatories should keep a curricular form no longer than two weeks from date of receipt):

 - 1. program title; - 2. program General Education Requirements that do not change the distribution of requirements; - 3. program Related Technical and/or General Education requirements that do not change the distribution of requirements. - 4. addition or revision of Student Learning Outcomes (SLOs)